-Last year's production was titled "Till Death Do Us Part and was set at a wedding reception where the bride had been killed.
+Last year's production was titled "A Hollywood Homicide" telling the tragic tale of one of Hollywood's most infamous couples.
 Featuring food, drinks and twists and turns aplenty, this evening is always a great way to celebrate the end of the first half term.